edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

 This part is pretty simpler and was easy to set up.
 The next step was figuring out how to parse the raw binary from a rom file and turn that into instructions for the CPU.
 The CHIP-8 has a strange opcode definition in that each opcode if a 16 bit/2 byte value that contains the instruction and the data for that instruction.
 This would be simple enough were it not for the fact that each apart from the first four bits, each following [nibble](https://en.wikipedia.org/wiki/Nibble) can be an indentifier for the instruction or data for it depending on the instruction it maps to For instance, the opcode **0x00E0** means *clear the screen* but opcode **0x1234** means *jump to address 0x234.*

  I had to write a parsing system that would map each opcode to a corresponding logical operation.
-The first part of the problem was how to turn a set of bytes into seperate values so that if an opcode contained data, I could get at that data.
+The first part of the problem was how to turn a set of bytes into separate values so that if an opcode contained data, I could get at that data.
 I could have used binary operators but it seemed cleaner to make a class that took in the byte value and exposed the associated nibbles as attributes, like so:

  ```python
 "This module defines an opcode class for parsing raw words into instructions and data"